ZAWARTO/NDS-Game/README.md

 	- teclado.h		Variable to store the value of the key pressed and extern int TeclaPulsada().
 	- temporizadores.h	Extern void IntTemp().

-- source: Directory that contains the files with the source code.
+- source 	Directory that contains the files with the source code.

 	- fondos.c		Routines for managing funds.
 	- sprites.c		Routines for handling sprites.